-This chili is Paleo Friendly and therefore has no beans but if you need beans in your chili, add 2 cans of black beans and you will be all set.
+This chili is Paleo Friendly and Whole 30 approved and therefore has no beans but if you need beans in your chili, add 2 cans of black beans and you will be all set.

 - 3 lbs ground bison meat